spdk/spdk/deprecation.md

 #### `vtune_support`

-VTune integration is in now deprecated and will be removed in SPDK 23.05.
+VTune integration is in now deprecated and will be removed in the 23.09 release.

 ### nvmf